Two Roads to Classicality: Setup

-If $\sum_i \sclr_i=1$ then $\{\sclr_i\}$ is a interpreted as a normalised probability distribution, and then any such mixing of causal processes will again be causal.
+} If $\sum_i \sclr_i=1$ then $\{\sclr_i\}$ is a interpreted as a normalised probability distribution, and any such mixing of causal processes will again be causal. \end{remark}

-\begin{remark} Semi-additive structure most often requires non-causal processes.
-Moreover, probabilistic weights themselves are non-causal, except for the unique causal scalar $1$. `Sub-causal' processes (see Section~\ref{sec:subcausal}) can be interpreted as those which do not happen with certainty, but occur as one potential outcome with some probability, while more general processes lack such an interpretation, but are added for mathematical convenience, namely, such that $+$ is a total function. \end{remark}
+\seanignore{ \begin{remark} Semi-additive structure most often requires non-causal processes.
+Moreover, probabilistic weights themselves are non-causal, except for the unique causal scalar $1$. `Sub-causal' processes (see Section~\ref{sec:subcausal}) can be interpreted as those which do not happen with certainty, but occur as one potential outcome with some probability, while more general processes lack such an interpretation, but are added for mathematical convenience, namely, such that $+$ is a total function. \end{remark} } We now consider the role that these two structures play in quantum theory.